ChrisTheButcher/editor/README.md

-menu | string[] | The location of each plugin plugins | string[] | The plugin-files to load stylesheets | string[] | The stylesheet to embed into the editor
+menu | string[] | The location of each plugin plugins | string[] | The plugin-files to load stylesheets | string[] | The stylesheet to embed into the editor baseUrl | string | The absolute or relative URL to the editor files (must end with a forward slash!)

 ####Editor plugins
 To create a plugin you have to create a new folder in the `src/plugins` folder with your plugin name.